Advancing Music and Minorities Research

 There are no restrictions on age, nationality, or current residence of candidates, but specific funding programs may have requirements in these regards.

 AMMR grantees are not required to stay in Vienna over the duration of the grant.
 Work meetings, presentations, etc. can all take place online.
 If feasible, grantees are of course welcome to visit MMRC.
-In this case, MMRC will cover hotel costs but grantees will not receive additional travel funds.

 If an AMMR grant results in a successful funding application, the projects will be hosted at MMRC.
 The principal investigator will be employed at MMRC and will thus be expected to work in Vienna, necessary shorter or longer research stays in other places notwithstanding.